Our ambition is to provide investors and other stakeholders with relevant information about Odd Molly

 Remuneration to the CEO and senior executives

 Remuneration to the CEO and other senior executives has been paid exclusively by the Parent Company.
-No variable compensation has been paid.
+Variable remuneration in the form of a bonus has been expensed for CEO Anna Attemark and Vice President Jennie Högstedt Björk in the total amount of SEK 1,522 thousand.

 Odd Molly works continuously and actively with risk analysis, risk assessment and risk management to ensure that the risks the company is exposed to are managed efficiently within the established framework.
 The risk assessment includes, among other things, the company’s administrative routines for invoicing and order processing.
 Balance sheet and income statement items with a risk of material error are also reviewed continuously.
 Odd Molly uses prepayments when its credit analysis has a negative outcome or for new, smaller customers, as well as with active control of currency risks.